kurtmckee/listparser/README.rst

 listparser is a Python module that parses subscription lists (also called reading lists) and returns all of the feeds and subscription lists that it finds.
-It supports OPML, RDF+FOAF, and the iGoogle exported settings format, and runs in Python 2.7, Python 3.3 and up, PyPy, and Jython.
+It supports OPML, RDF+FOAF, and the iGoogle exported settings format, and runs in Python 3.6 and up, and PyPy3.

 listparser is licensed under the terms of the GNU Lesser General Public License version 3 or higher.